 AREVA Med's Innovative Approach in the Fight Against Cancer

 Targeted alpha therapy (TAT) works by combining the targeting capabilities of cancer cell-specific biological carriers (e.g., antibodies) with the short-range destroying capabilities of the radioactive isotope 212Pb.
 This approach targets and destroys cancer cells while limiting the impact on nearby healthy cells.

 What is Lead-212?

 Lead-212 (212Pb), a rare radioactive isotope that is part of the thorium-232 decay chain, is currently at the heart of promising research projects in nuclear medicine to develop new treatments against cancer.
 This innovative approach is known as targeted alpha therapy (TAT).
 AREVA Med has developed new processes to extract and purify 212Pb from a vast supply of thorium resulting from AREVA's mining activities in the 1950s-1970s.
 The short half-life of 212Pb makes it ideally suited for patient administration.

 Thorium-232 Decay Chain

 AREVA Med Creates New Research Opportunities for Targeted Alpha Therapy (TAT)

-A high potential for TAT was established long ago, but scarcity of isotopes was an obstacle to progress.
+A high potential for TAT was established years ago, but scarcity of isotopes was an obstacle to progress.

 Early preclinical studies and clinical trials from the 1980s with targeted alpha therapy showed potential for treating different types of cancer that do not respond to other conventional methods, despite the significant efforts made by the global scientific and medical communities.